PeterShinners/comp/design/function.md

 ({height=15 width=25} |calculate-area)  ; Named matching
 ```

-Each statement in the function body begins with fresh pipeline input through `$in`.
-Field references use undecorated tokens that cascade through output being built to input.
-The implicit return value is the last expression in the function body.
+Each statement in the function body begins with fresh pipeline input through
+`$in`.
+Field references use undecorated tokens that cascade through output being
+built to input.
+The implicit return value is the last expression in the function
+body.

+Function arguments are intended to be used for:

+* Modifying how a function behaves
+* Allowing definition of transformations or operations through blocks

+The pipeline input structure is intended to be used for:

+* Data the function is intended to work on or transform

 ## Function Definition Syntax

-Functions can be defined with inline shapes and arguments for simple cases, or with separate shape definitions for complex cases.
-The inline syntax uses `~` for pipeline shape and `^` for arguments.
+Functions are defined with the `!func` operator at the outermost scope of a
+file.
+A function is comprised of several required and optional parts.

+* **Name** Must be prefixed with `|` pipe, which matches how this
+function is referenced later.
+This immediately follows the `!func` operator.
+* **Body** The final part of the function definition is a regular structure
+definition.
+It's contents are not executed immediately but will be performed
+when the function is invoked to create a new structure value.
+* **Documentation** The `!doc` operator is used before the function definition
+to attach an optional description.
+This is intended for a shorter summary
+definition.
+Longer form descriptions and examples can be attached from other
+parts of the module.
+* **Shape** Either a shape reference or an inline shape definition.
+This
+describes the type of data the function expects to work on.
+The fields this
+provides will be available from the `$in` namespace, or by using it's fields as
+undecorated field names inside the function.
+* **Arguments** Is a secondary, optional shape definition that is used to
+provide arguments to the function.
+Arguments are intended to control the way a
+function behaves, not the data it works on.
+Arguments can also define special
+block values which are like callbacks.
+The arguments are available in the `^arg`
+namespace, which is normally accessed through the `^` operator.
+* **Permissions** The function operator can be preceded with a `!pure` or
+`!require` statements to control how permissions are handled when calling this
+function.

+There is no definition for the shape of the output structure from the function.
+The function can use whatever flow control, error handling, or fetched data
+results it wants to become its value.

 ```comp
 ; Simple inline definition